tranleanh/mfennet/README.md

-# MFE-UNet: MetaFormer-driven Encoding Network for Robust Iris Segmentation
+# MFEnNet: MetaFormer-driven Encoding Network for Robust Medical Semantic Segmentation

 to be updated...